Daily Archives: September 7, 2012

 BB #10: Observing Primates

 I was digging through boxes I’ve carted around for four decades looking for a short science fiction story I wrote in high school.
-So far I haven’t found it, but I refuse to believe it’s not there somewhere.
+I haven’t found it, but I refuse to believe it’s not there somewhere.
 There’s a lot to go through; I’d forgotten how much writing I did in high school and into college.
 Most of it is embarrassing juvenile crap (I may share some of it with you just for laughs).

 I did find a piece I wrote seven or so years after college.
 Reading it made me laugh out loud (but I’m easily amused).
 Perhaps it will tickle your funny bone as well.